#33 How to Overcome Anxiety: A Biblical Perspective

 How to support others:

-Speak truth over them.
-Remind them of God’s promises when they forget.
+– Speak truth over them.
+Remind them of God’s promises when fear clouds their thinking.

-Be present.
-Sometimes, people don’t need advice—they just need someone to sit with them in their struggle.
+– Be present.
+Often, people don’t need advice—they need companionship in their struggle.

 Proverbs 12:25 says: “Anxiety weighs down the heart, but a kind word cheers it up.”